 - Speak to the promoter and other DJs who’ve played there before – They can help prime you before you even hit the venue

 Here’s another story for you.
 At the start of the past weekend I watched a number of groups of people walk into a bar/club, pay their entrance fee, head to the bar and, in the time between that point and getting asked what they wanted to drink, decide they didn’t want to hear the rare groove DJ, and leave.

 They had paid to get in, but it was a Friday and they had no care that the DJ was “building up to the party set”.
 It was gone midnight and it was time to party.
 The next DJ played a house set that was unashamedly commercial and the sense of relief in the room was palpable.
 People even started streaming in when they heard it through the doors on the street.

 Have you seen DJs spectacularly fail in this way?
 Have you done it yourself?
-What did you learn?
-Is it a DJ’s goal to please the crowd in front of him, or just to play what he wants?
+If so, what did you learn?
+Is it a DJ’s goal to please the crowd in front of them, or just to play whatever they want?
 Let us know your thoughts in the comments.